 After lunch we will visit the UNESCO World Heritage Site at Samharam, the 2400-year-old Frankincense trading port.
 This ancient trading city is of a comparable period to Petra in Jordan and represents the starting place for the flow of trade north into Petra.
 Visiting the nearby fishing village of Taqah allows us to look at a castle which protected this community during the late 19th & early 20thc.

 On the 18th November 2020, we will be in Salalah during the 50th anniversary of Sultan Qaboos’s reign.
 Though announcements of events in Oman are usually made with only a few days notice, we will take in those that we can, before flying north to Muscat and overnight in The Chedi, Muscat’s ‘Zen like’ beachfront hotel.

 Leaving Muscat in SUV vehicles, we will travel towards the great Al Hajar mountain range which bisects northern Oman.
-Stopping at the fortress in Nakhal, whose origin is thought to be Persian making it at least 1400 years old, we will travel through rugged canyons and tiny villages to ascend to a pass at 6500ft above our start at the Chedi.
-We overnight at 4,600ft, our location having unimpeded views down to the plains below, its appropriately called ‘The View’.
+Stopping at the fortress in Nakhal whose origin is thought to be Persian, making it at least 1400 years old, we will then travel through rugged canyons and tiny villages to ascend to a pass at 6500ft above our start at the Chedi.
+We overnight at 4,600ft, our location having unimpeded views down to the plains below, it’s appropriately called ‘The View’.

 High in the Al Jabal Al Akhdar mountains, our day is a leisurely one as we enjoy a cooking class in the hotel’s kitchens, which may well turn out to become part of a meal for us if our skill is at the right level.
 Later we trek through ancient agricultural terraces and learn something about local life.

-To review the official program and to book this tour to Oman and Jordan, please look at Zegrahms website
+To review the official program and to book this tour to Jordan and Oman – please look at Zegrahm’s website.